kst77/python_bitcoin_easy/README.md

     node_bitcoin.Simple_node(ip_to_connect = '')

 Params
 1. ip_to_connect - ip of working node in the net.
-You can find it for example using command "nslookup dnsseed.bluematt.me" or any oyher method.
-It's also possible to leave this parametr empty, in this case ip of working node  will be found automaticly
+You can find it, for example, using command "nslookup dnsseed.bluematt.me" or any other method.
+It's also possible to leave this parameter empty, in this case ip of working node  will be found automaticaly

 Example: